rust-lang/rust/text/0000-portability-lint.md

 ```

 As with many lints, the portability lint is *best effort*: it is not required to
 provide airtight guarantees about portability.
-In particular, the proposed
-definition in this RFC ignores trait implementations and dispatch.
-In practice,
-this hole shouldn't be too significant: it's pretty rare to implement a trait
-conditionally based on platform information, and the goal of this RFC is to
-*guide* code toward mainstream compatibility without imposing a heavy burden.
+However, the RFC sketches a
+plausible implementation route that should cover the vast majority of cases.

 With that overview in mind, let's dig into the details.